 Focus on the things you like

-Rather than dwell on things that don’t arouse your interest or satisfy your taste, I suggest you focus on those that are of interest to you.
+Rather than dwell on things that don’t arouse your interest or satisfy your taste, perhaps focus on those that do.
 As a foreigner, you may not like some French delicacies like the “Sacré bleu!” for instance.
-You should find that delicacy of your choice or that which you can substitute for it, instead of hating that which doesn’t appeal to your taste.
+You should find that delicacy of your choice or that which you can substitute for it, instead of hating that which doesn’t have appeal.

 One of the facts you need to accept in order to have a smooth transition is that you can’t have everything you wish for as an expat.
 For instance, your desire for a variety of vegetarian options as a Parisian expat may never be met as there are rarely vegetarian options available in Parisian restaurants.
-Also, you may never consider life in Paris to be fun if you are the clubbing type, as Paris is all restaurant and bars while discos are very rare.
-So you just have to make do with what the city offers.
+Also, you may never consider life in Paris to be fun if you are the clubbing type, as Paris is all about restaurants and bars while discos are very rare.
+Simply make do with what the city offers.

-Understanding and adapting to the cultural traditions of your new home as an expat is one sure ways to guarantee a smooth transition.
-This includes partaking in the traditional celebrations of the locals, which could be wedding festivals, national day celebrations, or religious holidays and so on.
-Such celebrations are always full of fun and very important for foreigners or expats to get involved.
+Understanding and adapting to the cultural traditions of your new home as an expat is one sure way to guarantee a smoother transition.
+This includes partaking in the traditional celebrations of the locals, which could be wedding festivals, national day celebrations, or religious holidays, for example.
+Such celebrations are full of fun and foreigners or expats should get involved.
 However, it’s important you maintain your own cultural traditions as an expat while living in a foreign land for the following reasons:

-For your expat kids growing up in another culture could be detrimental because as a result, they may have little to no knowledge about their original cultural traditions.
-So in this regard, the importance of celebrating your traditions as an expat can’t be overemphasized.
-It offers your kids the dual privilege of learning two cultural heritage at the same time.
+For your expat kids, growing up in another culture can be detrimental because as a result, they may have little to no knowledge about their own.
+So, in this regard, the importance of celebrating your home country’s traditions as an expat can’t be overemphasized.
+It offers your kids the dual privilege of learning two cultures at the same time.

 A traditional celebration for an expat serves as a platform for showcasing the cultural heritage of your original home to your host nation and other expats as well.
 It will attract people with different cultural heritages to celebrate with you thereby paving the way for intercultural exchange.

-So always look forward to your forthcoming traditional holidays on the calendar, and start preparation for an exciting celebration.
-Do well to involve the kids, invite friends and create lasting memories of your own.
+So, make sure to celebrate your traditional holidays, and involve the kids, invite friends and create lasting memories of your own.

-It is very important for you as an expat to have basic human rights which permit you to engage freely in social activities, buy and sell legally, and so on.
-However, as an expat, you don’t have the green light to participate in everything or every activity You might want to ask then, how do I know what activity I ought not to do or get involved in?
-The answer is simple, any activity or action that requires you obtaining permission should best be avoided unless you’re really dying to go for it.
+As an expat, you have basic human rights which permit you to engage freely in social activities, buy and sell legally, and so on.
+However, you don’t have the green light to do everything.
+You might ask, “how do I know what activity I ought not to do or get involved in?”
+The answer is simple; any activity or action that requires you to obtain permission would be best to avoid unless you just have to go for it.

-6. Your Vision Of Who You Want To Be Is Your Only Greatest Asset
+- Your Vision Of Who You Want To Be Is Your Greatest Asset

 “Your vision of where or what you want to be is the greatest asset you have.
 Without having a goal it’s difficult to score.”